pig-dot-dev/muscle-mem/README.md

 Each Check encapsulates:

-- A `capture` callback to extracts relevant features from the current environment
+- A `capture` callback to extract relevant features from the current environment
-- A `compare` callback to determines if current environment matches cached environment
+- A `compare` callback to determine if current environment matches cached environment

 ```python
 Check(